S3B4S/advent-of-code-2022/README.md

 ## Usage

-To use the solutions in this repository, clone the repository and run the `npm run start` script located in the root directory.
+To use the solutions in this repository, clone the repository and run the `npm start` script located in the root directory.
 You can do this by running the following command from the root directory, this will run all of the solutions in the repository.

 ```
-$ npm run start
+$ npm start

 ┌────────┬───────────┬───────────┐
 │ Days   │ Part 1    │ Part 2    │